 There are many merits that come with using VPNs.
 This is why more and more people are starting to use the software, whether for their private browsing experience or for their business.
 Some of the benefits include:

-- Safety and security against cyber criminals as VPN masks not only your web traffic, but also your location.
+- Safety and security against cyber criminals for VPNs when browsing masks not only your web traffic, but also your location.

 - VPN lets you access content you wouldn’t normally access in your region.
 A good example of this would be getting region-locked content on video streaming platforms like Netflix.